 A general partner has control over all management and investment decisions.
 They can receive income from management fees (per the partnership agreement) as well as from their shares in the business.
-They handle the management responsibilities of the partnership, which includes overseeing investments, transactions, and deposits.
-General partners typically own the highest proportion of the partnership, but they also take on full liability.
+They handle the management responsibilities of the partnership, which include overseeing investments, transactions, and deposits.
+General partners typically own the highest proportion of the partnership, but they also take on the full liability.

 A limited partner, on the other hand, has no liability from the partnership, but they don’t make management decisions.
 They gain income through the shares they buy in the partnership as the business generates interest.

 One of the applications of an FLP is to pass wealth down to one’s children.
 This is done by passing on interest from the partnership on to family members.
-As long as this amount comes below the annual gift tax exclusion, this gift is tax free.
+As long as this amount comes below the annual gift tax exclusion, this gift is tax-free.

 As of 2018, the gift exclusion is $15,000 ($30,000 for married couples).
 This amount applies to each individual, so if a married couple in the FLP gifts to six children, they can gift $30,000 times six each year, or $180,000.
-Since this is tax free, it helps preserve wealth as it’s passed down.
+Since this is tax-free, it helps preserve wealth as it’s passed down.

 General partners in the FLP can set stipulations on how the funds are to be handled to keep them from being mismanaged, further helping to preserve wealth in the long term.